mccakit/Bug-Report/docs/source/index.rst

  [Bug] Cross Compilation with LLVM Toolchain doesn't work
 ##########################################################

-I wanted to cross compile a simple GLFW + GLAD app from a Windows X86_64 Host to a Linux X86_64 Target by using a LLVM toolchain, both custom and builtin.To that end I acquired GLFW by cloning the repository and GLAD by using the generator.
-I used a docker container to obtain a sysroot containing libraries to link against.
-But xmake failed to build the GLFW package with cmake.
+I wanted to cross-compile a simple GLFW + GLAD application from a Windows x86_64 host to a Linux x86_64 target using an LLVM toolchain—both custom and built-in.
+To prepare, I cloned the GLFW repository and generated the GLAD loader using its official generator.
+I also used a Docker container to obtain a sysroot with the necessary libraries for linking.
+However, xmake **failed** to build the GLFW package using CMake.

 ********************
  Steps to Reproduce